 Here’s the scoop on Anato:

-None of our products use any form of mica.
+We understand what mica is and believe it has no place in green beauty - so none of our products use any form of it.
 We use annatto seed as a colorant to give a beautiful hue to our products.
-(Also has some awesome UVA and UVB blocking properties, so you can find tons of it in our Ocean Friendly Sunblock.)
+(Also has some awesome UVA and UVB blocking properties, so you can find it in our Ocean Friendly Sunblock.)
 Look up more on the annatto seed in our blog post, Why Anato?
-Our face oils need no shimmery effect – after all, they bring out the au naturel glow from within your own skin!
+Our face oils need no shimmery effect – after all, they bring out the au naturale glow from within your own skin!
 We list out all of our ingredients under every product you buy, and you can always get in contact with us if you have any questions on the sourcing of our ingredients.

 Do research on the brand: